This weekend, Aintree Racecourse will play host to the 173rd Grand National.

 Still, there was no disputing Clark’s dominance.

-“It is uncanny the way he seems to say ‘I will now set a fastest lap’ and goes out and does just that,” Jenkinson marvelled.
+“It is uncanny the way he seems to say ‘I will now set a fastest lap’ and goes out and does just that,” Jenkinson enthused.
 “One day [the Lotus] will be spot-on to everyone’s satisfaction and Jimmy Clark will do a really fast lap!”

 Predictably, given the pole margin, Clark streaked clear on race day.
 Only sportsmanship prevented him lapping his championship rival Hill, who finished a distant fourth.